Yangians, Mirabolic Subalgebras, and Whittaker Vectors: Background: dynamical quantum groups

-\begin{defn} A \defterm{Harish-Chandra bimodule} is a left $\U(\g)$-module $X$ in the category $\Rep(G)$.
-In other words, it has a structure of a $G$-representation and a left $\U(\g)$-module such that the action morphism
+\begin{Definition}[{\cite{BezrukavnikovFinkelberg}}] An \emph{asymptotic Harish-Chandra bimodule} is a left $\U(\g)$-module $X$ in the category $\Rep(G)$.
+In other words, it has a structure of a $G$-representation and a left $\U(\g)$-module such that the action morphism $ \U(\g) \otimes X \rightarrow X $ is a homomorphism of $G$-representations.
+The category of Harish-Chandra bimodules is denoted by $\HC(G)$. \end{Definition}